Is Kratom Legal?

 It is understandable that the FDA turned away from biologics back in the 1970s in order to enable this scalability.
 The FDA has a tough job of regulating labels, claims, and manufacturing practices before trying to consider the complexities of biologic therapeutics.
 However, the more our collective knowledge increases, we begin to understand the importance of these biologic complexities and the symbiotic relationships present within our microbiomes called the human body.
 More than ever, it is important for new disruptive industries to come together to promote education and commit to acceptable standards.

 As this shift from synthetics to biologics and natural products gains momentum, it is critical to meet with our legislators.
 In order to reduce risks and provide maximum societal benefits as kratom gains in awareness and popularity.

 This monumental effort will require kratom supporters and business owners to unite and provide any and all available resources.
-Please sign up to receive our news letter below to stay informed.
+Please sign up to stay informed.